Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

  Let's take a look at what this query actually does:

-* Filters the data down to a specific team.
+* Filters the data to a specific team
-* Filters the data to a specific backlog.
+* Filters the data to a specific backlog
-* Group by the Date (in the related Date entity).
+* Groups the result by Date (in the related Date entity)
-* Group by the ColumnName (in the related BoardLocation entity).
+* Groups the result by the ColumnName (in the related BoardLocation entity)
-* Group by the ColumnOrder (in the related BoardLocation entity).
+* Groups the result by the ColumnOrder (in the related BoardLocation entity)
-* Get a count of work items.
+* Returns a count of work items.

 When refreshing Power BI or Excel, the fewer rows required, the faster the refresh occurs.